The Table

 Following on from its initial residency at Ely Cathedral the Fenland Black Oak Table continues its tour of the country.

-The table is currently at Lichfield Cathedral where it will be on public display until May 2026.
+The table is currently at Blackburn Cathedral where it will be on public display until April 2027.

 A selection of photos of the table’s previous residencies at Ely Cathedral, Rochester Cathedral and Lincoln Cathedral